PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * done - Implement the "wait 10 seconds" dialog box for reading and writing
 * done - add circular buffer for user/debug messages, with viewing & saving options on the help page.
 * done - Implement "Change VIN"
-* Add "verify flash" button on "other" page
+* written, not tested - "verify flash" button on "other" page
 * Adjust font sizes on the data logging parameter page to suit the window size.
 * Implement data log profile editing
 * Use Windows Management API to get device driver names for serial ports